 This year, we are delighted to host the Men’s World Championship in May 2014.

-The Australian Open is to be played from Tuesday 13th to Tuesday 20th January 2015.
+The Australian Open is currently being played from Tuesday 13th to Tuesday 20th January 2015.

 The Roo Trophy is one week of handicap doubles played in pairs (pools and then knock out) plus a Singles main draw and repercharge event, so plenty of tennis for all.
-We will do our best to match you up with someone, or enter with your partner.
-You can also choose to work and play in the after hours draw if you let us know before we do the draw and we will do our best to work around your work commitments.
 There will be an informal function at the club to welcome players on the Monday 19 January at 6.00PM, to coincide with the singles final of the 2015 Australian Open and the cost will be $60 per head.
+The Ladies Australian Open final will commence at 5pm so head on in to the Club to show your support from 5pm, with the Men’s Australian Open Final at 6.30pm.

-The online registration for the Roo is available here.
+The online registration for the Roo Trophy is available here, including sign up to the end of tournament dinner.

 Functions for January include: